Nobody wants to land on a 404 page.

 When ignored, your visitors can be left in the lurch, facing confusion and frustration before leaving your website.

-A 404 page is a landing page designed to appear when a website’s content is unavailable or doesn’t exist.
+A 404 page is designed to appear when a website’s content is unavailable or doesn’t exist.

 Often referred to as a 404 Error Page or 404 Page Not Found, its content contains a message explaining to visitors that what they have searched for can’t be displayed.